 Leave the M6 at Junction 6 and take the A38 (M) the Aston Expressway for the City Centre.
 Continue past the first turn off and then take the next turn off, for the Inner Ring Road (Dartmouth Middleway).
 Turn left at the roundabout at the top of the slip road and take the Ring Road East (Signposted Coventry/Stratford).
 Continue along the ring road for two miles, crossing straight across three roundabouts.
 At the fourth roundabout (there is a large McDonalds on the far left hand corner) turn left into Coventry Road going towards Small Heath.
 Take a left into Cattell Road at the lights and City's ground is on your left.
 The ground is well sign posted on the Inner Ring Road.
 There is though plenty of street parking off the left hand side of the ring road.
 Either around the small park at the third roundabout you cross or along the road next to and behind the BP garage before the fourth island.
 Bear in mind that if you arrive after 1.30pm these areas are likely to be already full.
 There are some local schools and firms that offer parking facilities for around £5.
+You can park next to the Cricketers Arms in Little Green Lane which is just of Cattell Road via Arsenal Street

+South West

-You can park next to the Cricketers Arms in Little Green Lane which is just of Cattell Road via Arsenal Street and follow the signs for the A456 on the Middleway and follow this road for about five miles then take the left and follow the signs for Ring Road/ A38.
+Take the M5 to junction 3 then take the A456 exit to Birmingham (W & C) then at the roundabout take the third exit onto Quinton Expressway/A456, go through two roundabouts and follow the signs for the A456 on the Middleway and follow this road for about five miles then take the left and follow the signs for Ring Road/ A38.
 At the roundabout take the third exit into Highgate Middleway and go straight on at one roundabout at the next take the third exit into Coventry Road then at the lights take a left into Cattell Road.

+Public Transport